Hot PATE: Private Aggregation of Distributions for Diverse Task: DP methods for heterogeneous ensembles

-\paragraph*{Individual Privacy Charging} This method does not exploit sparsity, but benefits from individual privacy charging~\cite{DBLP:conf/colt/KaplanMS21,targetcharging:arxiv2023}.
+\paragraph*{Individual Privacy Charging} This method does not exploit sparsity, but benefits from individual privacy charging~\citep{DBLP:conf/colt/KaplanMS21,targetcharging:arxiv2023}.
 It is appropriate when $2L \ll n$.
 The queries are formulated as counting queries over the set of teachers.
 The algorithm maintain a per-teacher count of the number of counting queries it ``impacted.''
 A teacher is removed from the ensemble when this limit is reached.
 Our queries are formed such that at most $O(2L)$ teachers (instead of the whole ensemble) can get ``charged'' for each query that yields a token.

-To express Algorithm~\ref{distaggmed:alg} via counting queries we do as follows: We draw a sampling rate of teachers uniformly from $1/n,\ldots,1$ and then uniformly draw a token from $v\in V$.
-We sample the teachers with this sampling rate and count the number $c'_v$ of sampled teachers with $y_i = v$.
-We then do a \texttt{BetweenThresholds} test on $c'_j$ (using~\cite{targetcharging:arxiv2023} which improves over \cite{BunSU:SODA2017}) to check if $c'_v \geq 2L$.
+To express Algorithm~\ref{distaggmed:alg} via counting queries we do as follows: We sample a sampling rate $\nu\sim U[1/n,1]$ of teachers and sample a token $v\in V$ uniformly.
+We sample the teachers so that each one is included with probability $\nu$ and count the number $c'_v$ of sampled teachers with $y_i = v$.
+We then do a \texttt{BetweenThresholds} test on $c'_j$ (using~\citep{targetcharging:arxiv2023} which improves over \citet{BunSU:SODA2017}) to check if $c'_v \geq 2L$.
 For ``above'' or ``between'' outcomes we report $v$.
 If it is a ``between'' outcome we increment the loss counter of all sampled teachers with $y_i = v$ (about $2L$ of them).
 We note that this process can be implemented efficiently and does not require explicitly performing this ``blind'' search.

 Teachers that reach their charge limit get removed from the ensemble.
 The uniform sampling of the sampling rate and token emulates weighted sampling, where the probability that a token gets selected is proportional to its frequency.
 The sub-sampling of teachers ensures that we only charge the sampled teachers.
 Teachers are charged only when the query is at the ``between'' regime so (with high probability) at most $\approx 2L$ teachers are charged.
 Because we don't benefit from sparsity, there is overhead factor of $\log(|V| (n/L))$ in the privacy parameter (to bound the error of this number of queries) but we gain a factor of $n/L$ by not charging the full ensemble for each query in the heterogeneous case where most teachers have different ``solutions'' to contribute.